 It doesn’t really seem possible that an undiscovered beach paradise could be found in Europe these days, much less that it would be so affordable.
 But that’s exactly what the Albanian Riviera is.

-And that’s exactly what we did!
+And that’s exactly what I did!

 Travel to Saranda